GrahamCampbell/Laravel-TestBench-Core/README.md

 ## Installation

 This version requires [PHP](https://www.php.net/) 7.4-8.4 and supports [PHPUnit](https://phpunit.de/) 9-11 and [Laravel](https://laravel.com/) 8-11.
-PHPUnit 12 is intentionally not supported at this time due to PHPUnit's volatility across minor releases.
+PHPUnit 12 is intentionally not supported due to volatility across minor releases.
 We would highly recommend sticking with PHPUnit 11 at this time.

 | TestBench Core | L5.5               | L5.6               | L5.7               | L5.8               | L6                 | L7                 | L8                 | L9                 | L10                | L11                | L12                |
 |----------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|